blupiac/ConfFactors/README.md

 ### Inputs

 The application can be built and executed without any arguments, in this case, the default mesh (*ie.* armadillo1) will be used for the calculations.
 The path to a .off can also be given as an argument, this file is then used for the calculations.
+Warning: The algorithm described in the paper is only adapted to watertight meshs.

 ### Outputs